dalmo1991/superflexPy/doc/introduction.rst

 The lumped approach yields the simplest models, with a low number of parameters and often sufficiently good predictions.
 However, the obvious limitation is that if the catchment properties vary substantially in space, the lumped model will not capture these variations.
-Nor can a lumped model produce distributed streamflow predictions.
+Nor can a lumped model produce spatially distributed streamflow predictions.

 The fully-distributed approach typically yields models with a large number of